dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

     FragColor = vec4(irradiance, 1.0); // Output irradiance
 }
 ```
-Now we'll create another shaderClass object for irradianceShader and will call generateIrradianceMap with this shader and previously generated cubemap texture.
+Next, we create another ShaderClass object for the irradianceShader and call the generateIrradianceMap function with this shader and the previously generated cubemap texture.
 ```cpp
 Shader irradianceShader("./irradianceShader.vert", "./irradianceShader.frag", "irradiancemap");
 irradianceShader.Activate();